The American Harp Society Foundation

-The American Harp Society Foundation is pleased to announce the repertoire for the 22nd Anne Adams Awards Auditions to be held at Roosevelt University’s Chicago College of Performing Arts on May 19 through 22, 2020.
+The American Harp Society Foundation is pleased to announce the repertoire for the 23rd Anne Adams Awards Auditions (location and date to be announced).
 This collaboration is made possible with the help from former Adams winner, Marguerite Lynn Williams, currently harp professor at the Chicago College of Performing Arts and principal harpist of the Lyric Opera of Chicago.
 We thank the large and diverse AHSF Repertoire Committee of nationally renowned harp professors for collaborating to create this list.

 Three scholarship awards of $2,000 each for full-time study of the harp are given to the top finalists, thanks to the generous support from the Adams and the Doris E. Nebergall Funds.